datatrail-jhu/07_dataviz/manuscript/00_intro_visualization.md

 ### Explanatory Plots

 These are data displays that aim to communicate insights to others.
-These are plots that you spend a lot of time making sure they're easily interpretable by an auudence.
+These are plots that you spend a lot of time making sure they're easily interpretable by an audience.
 General characteristics of explanatory plots:
 * They take a while to make.
 * There are only a few of these for each project.
 * You've spent a lot of time making sure the colors, labels, and sizes are all perfect for your needs.